moisessepulveda/portafolio/README.md

 ## Professional portfolio

-# welcome to my personal portfolio web page repository
+### welcome to my personal portfolio web page repository

-# in order to run this project you should have installed docker and docker compose.
+#### in order to run this project you should have installed docker and docker compose.

-# then execute the following commands:
+#### then execute the following commands:

-""" docker-compose -f production.yml up --build -d """
+`docker-compose -f production.yml up --build -d`